Vedantspit/IDCText-app/README.md

 ### 2. Download the Source Code

 - If you do not want to clone from github , you can download the source code as a ZIP file.
-- Extract the ZIP file to your desired location.
+- Extract the ZIP file to your desired location (as explained below) .

 ### 3. Directory Structure
 ![image](https://github.com/user-attachments/assets/2f778b1f-cdc2-40d0-9832-3ce68e71ceea)